 - RC is very simple: It is literally the cost to replace your item with an item of similar quality.
 Replacement cost policies tend to be a bit more expensive since you are essentially getting a brand new item for one that may have otherwise depreciated.
 Replacement costs are agreed upon by all parties before the insurance policy is finalized.
 If you have high-ticket items (jewelry, art, RV, boat, luxury vehicle or classic car) this may be the best type of coverage if you can afford it.

 - ACV is the cost to replace the item minus any depreciation.
 For example, if you were in an auto accident and you had an actual cash value policy, your insurance would pay out the cost of the vehicle minus any depreciation, so if your vehicle is worth less than what you owe you would be responsible for paying that difference out of pocket, unless you had gap insurance.
 An actual cash value policy can put you in a tight spot if your items cost more to replace or repair than your policy pays out.
 Depreciation values for big ticket items like RVs or luxury cars can be quite large, so make sure that you have a nest egg and be prepared to pay some out-of-pocket for a loss if you have an actual cash value insurance policy.

 No matter which policy type you choose, the local experts at Alliance West Insurance, Inc. can answer any questions and walk you through the different types of scenarios to see which policy type is right for your situation.
 Alliance West Insurance, Inc. in Washington can guide you through your homeowner’s insurance policy and more, like auto insurance.
-Their years of insurance experience can save you a bundle, and they live right in your area, so know firsthand what your insurance needs might be.
-You can also visit their insurance website 24/7 to learn more about the insurance products they offer.
+Our years of insurance experience can save you a bundle, and we live right in your area, so we know firsthand what your insurance needs might be.
+You can also visit our insurance website 24/7 to learn more about the insurance products we offer.